 Yes!
 ISP includes the humanities, social science, and the sciences into an integrated whole.
 Our approach to all of these topics is the same one we would use for non-specialists.
 We aim to engage broad ideas at a high level but with minimal barriers to entry.
 In our experience, good thinking is just good thinking and students who demonstrate intellectual prowess in one or the other area of knowledge are the right kind of candidates for ISP.

-5. I noticed that all ISP students live in Hill College House together (NEW!
-ISP used to be housed in Riepe).
+5. I noticed that all ISP students live in Hill College House together.
 If I am applying to ISP, does this affect my housing application?

 Yes.
 ISP is a residential program and one of the three steps you take to apply to the program involves your housing selection.
 This means that during the housing selection process you will indicate the Integrated Studies Residential Program in Hill College House as your first preference.
 You should also indicate your other housing preferences, just as you normally would.